How to Shape a Customer Service Philosophy That Motivates

 Virgin Group is a British multinational venture capital company that offers products and services in many industries.
 Sir Richard Branson, its founder, places a premium on the company’s staff.
 That is, Virgin aims at delivering flawless experiences to both its employees and clients.

-They describe their customer service philosophy with certain values:
+They describe their customer service philosophy with certain core values:

 …if you can put staff first, your customer second, and shareholders third, effectively, in the end, the shareholders do well, the customers do better, and yourself are happy.